Wilhelm Marr: Antisemitism

 Marr's speeches and articles showed first indications of antisemitism in 1848.
-He was influenced by the Burschenschaft movement of the early nineteenth century, which developed out of frustration among German students with the failure of the Congress of Vienna to create a unified state out of all the territories inhabited by the German people.
+He was influenced by the Burschenschaft movement of the early nineteenth century, It developed among German students frustrated with the failure of the Congress of Vienna to create a unified state out of all the territories inhabited by the German people.
 The Burschenschaft rejected the participation of Jewish and other non-German minorities as members, "unless they prove that they are anxious to develop within themselves a Christian-German spirit" (a decision of the "Burschenschaft Congress of 1818").
 While they were opposed to the participation of Jews in their movement, similarly to Heinrich von Treitschke later, they did allow the possibility of the Jewish (and other) minorities to participate in the German state if they were to abandon all signs of ethnic and religious distinctiveness and assimilate into the German Volk.